rasendubi/blog/posts/2014-12-31-haskell-defaulting-rules.md

 (A t, B t) => t
 ```

 Now it's a failure for sure.
-And the main cons of this proposal are backward compatibility and lack of way to disable defaulting.
-The later is easy-fixable by allowing omission of the default type in default declaration.
+And the main cons of this proposal are backward compatibility and lack of a way to disable defaulting.
+The latter is easily fixable by allowing omission of the default type in default declaration.

 ### Problem 2.
 Scoping

-A default clause applies only within the module containing the declaration.
+A default clause applies only to the module containing the declaration.
 Defaults can be neither exported nor imported.

 For me, this problem arises only if problem 1 is resolved.
 Exporting defaulting rules for you own typeclass in any way is a nice feature to have.